 There are countless ways to enrich your coffee whether your goal is to start liking coffee or to try new ways to enjoy your coffee.
 Heavy whipping cream is common in numerous keto recipes due to its high-fat low-carb content.

-Let’s discuss heavy whipping cream in coffee and the difference between heavy cream, heavy whipping cream, and double cream.
+Let’s discuss six amazing ways you can put heavy whipping cream in coffee and the difference between heavy cream, heavy whipping cream, and double cream.
 We also look at how to froth heavy cream.

 Can you put heavy whipping cream in coffee?

 Yes, adding a dash of heavy whipping cream to coffee makes a delicious and creamy drink.
 You can also froth or whip the cream before adding it to coffee.
-Heavy whipping cream is rich in fats that improve the flavor and texture of the coffee.
+Heavy whipping cream is rich in fats that improve the flavor and texture of coffee drinks.

 Heavy whipping cream has over 35 percent fat content.
 The higher the fat content, the easier it whips and the whipped cream lasts longer before melting.